limbernie/limbernie.github.io/_posts/2018-06-17-blackmarket-1-walkthrough.md

 Hmm.
 CIA?
 Operation Treadstone?
 Jason Bourne?

-Following the trail of the first flag, I google for "CIA - Operation Treadstone" and build a wordlist with `cewl` from the first [result](http://bourne.wikia.com/wiki/Operation_Treadstone) — it might be useful later,
+Following the trail of the first flag, I google for "CIA - Operation Treadstone" and build a wordlist with `cewl` from the first [result](http://bourne.wikia.com/wiki/Operation_Treadstone) — it might be useful later.

 Here's how.